We delve into the origin and history of Arabic, the official language of Saudi Arabia, which is spoken by millions across the world.

 As the Gulf country with the highest population, Saudi Arabia holds a few linguistic distinctions.
 Arabic is the official language of Saudi Arabia, however, because the Kingdom hires expats from around the world, more than 30% of the population comes from countries outside of it.

 Other languages you might hear in Saudi Arabia include Hindi, Urdu, Bengali, Tagalog, or Sinhala.
 The largest number of expats, though, come from Syria.
 Therefore, more than 80% of the residents of Saudi Arabia speak the Arabic language.
-This is an extremely high number for the Arabian Gulf and a reality which makes learning the language much easier.
+This is an extremely high number for the Arabian Gulf and a reality that makes learning the language much easier.

 Where Arabic is spoken worldwide

 Around 420 million people across the world speak Arabic, making it the fifth-most spoken language.
 In more than 25 countries, mostly across the Middle East and North Africa, it is either the official or a co-official language.
 Many other nations also use it.
-As Arabic is deeply tied to Islam as the language of the Koran, a growing number of Muslims (more than 1.6 billion) read or pray in Arabic.
+As Arabic is deeply tied to Islam as the language of the Qur’an, a growing number of Muslims (more than 1.6 billion) read or pray in Arabic.

 Among those who learn a second language for work, school, pleasure, or other reasons, Arabic is the sixth-most popular second language.
 This number continues to grow as governments, jobs, and schools continue to value fields such as Middle Eastern Studies, Arabic, and Security Studies.